openmoh/openmohaa/README.md

 | ![](docs/images/opmtt-x86_64_0.56.0_3.png)                                    | ![](docs/images/opm-arm_53_tt_1.png "OpenMoHAA on Raspberry Pi 4 B") |
 | ![](docs/images/opm-x86_64_0.58.0_1.png "Playing Freeze-Tag mode with bots")  | ![](docs/images/opm-x86_64_0.58.0_2.png "Single-Player training")    |

+## Features

+### Features added and not present in MOH:AA

+#### Server-side

+- Bots
+- Spectate players in first-person
+- Demo recording
+- More script commands for mods

+#### Client-side and server-side

+- Security fixes and features from ioquake3
+- IPv6 support (from ioquake3)

+### Objectives / planned features

+This is a non-exhaustive list of objectives and planned features.

+#### Server-side

+- 100% compatibility with mohaa content
+- More feature for mods
+- Anticheat
+- Stats system
+- Multiple roles/abilities for server admins to reduce password-stealing

 ## Third party